Which Mexican Food is Wrapped in Corn Husk?

-Corn husks are generally the whole husk and are sun, air, or oven-dried.
-For most applications, the Corn husks need to be drenched in hot water to become malleable.
-Most commonly used to wrap foods that need to be steamed or baked with a cover, imparting a very light corn flavor.
-Corn husks can be used to deliver a dish but are not edible and should be scrapped after use.
+Corn husks are generally the whole husk either oven-dried or in the sun, and air.
+For most applications, the corn husks need to be drenched in hot water to make them malleable.
+Most commonly, people used to wrap foods that needed to be steamed or baked with a cover, imparting a very light corn flavor.
+Corn husks can be used to deliver a dish.
+However, these are not edible and should be scrapped after use.

 Corn husks are available every season of the year.

 A new husk was introduced a few years back in the U.S. market called “Encantada.”
 This directs to the conch-shaped shell of the piled husks.
 The higher quality Encantada style husks come in sizes varying from 7″-9″.